 As President of the Burnaby Citizens Association, I am happy to bring you greetings on behalf of our Executive.
 Our proud civic organization has been active in municipal politics for almost 60 years.
 The Burnaby Citizens Association holds various events throughout the year such as fundraisers, socials and business meetings.
 Our members are actively involved in supporting important community issues and I invite you to join us in keeping Burnaby strong.

-For further information about becoming a member of the BCA or if you are interested in supporting our organization with a donation, or if you have questions about the BCA, please contact us directly.
+For further information about becoming a member of the BCA or if you are interested in supporting our organization by volunteering or with a donation, please click the following links:

 The origin of the Burnaby Citizens Association (BCA) goes back to early October in 1955 when Alan Emmott, Eileen Dailey and some political friends met in the basement of Alan’s home and formed the basis of the Burnaby Citizens Association.
 On the evening of October 19th, the first public meeting of the BCA was held, with nearly 50 members nominating a slate of candidates for the coming municipal election.

 BCA nominated John E. Milne for Reeve (Mayor), as well as four candidates for Council, one for School Board, and five for what was then an elected Parks Board.
 BCA candidate Andy Blair was successfully elected to the Parks Board, becoming the first elected official of the young political organization.